AMENDED CONSTITUTION AND BY-LAWS

 6. Program Committee

-7. Admission and Expulsion Committee
+7. Membership Committee

 8. Rituals Committee